Python

 session.put_fast(...) / delete_fast(...) / patch_fast(...) -> FastResponse

 FastResponse skips a few allocations and exposes .content as a memoryview instead of bytes.
-Reach for it when you're pulling huge bodies and want zero-copy access.
-Read the docstring before relying on the buffer, it can be reused on later requests, so copy with bytes(r.content) if you need to hold onto it.
+Use it for large bodies that benefit from zero-copy access.
+Read the docstring before relying on the buffer; it can be reused on later requests, so copy with bytes(r.content) to hold onto it past the next call.

 Lifecycle